updated on 03 March 2020

 So where should you start?
 The following might help:

-Adele Edwin-Lamerton is the outgoing chair of the Junior Lawyers Division and a specialist employment and discrimination lawyer at Pattinson & Brewer Solicitors.
+Adele Edwin-Lamerton is the former chair of the Junior Lawyers Division and a specialist employment and discrimination lawyer at Pattinson & Brewer Solicitors.

 Read this article for more on becoming a lawyer as a career changer.